Steven13737/Anime-Recommendation-Pipeline/database/README.md

 + **user**: user's account and password, used for verification
 + **user_sim**: cf based recommendation result
 + **content_based**: content based recommendation result

+# Optimization
+We split the table to speed up query, in our project, the table **item** is used for speed up content-based recommendation

+# Data Access Layer
+For more efficiency of other services to communicate with database, we also build a logical API called database.py, which includes several functions that save the more frequent operations with database.